CDCgov/RST/README.md

 ```

 ### Updates
-Updating the RST package is fairly simple.
-All that has to be done is remove the package from R, restart R, and re-install from GitHub:
+To update RST, remove the package from R, restart R, and re-install from GitHub:
 ```sh
 remove.packages("RST")
 # Restart R to allow package installation
 remotes::install_github("CDCgov/rst", build_vignettes = TRUE)
 ```

-## Beta
-This package is currently in the beta stage.
-Each public function and dataset has documentation to help orient you to using the package, along with an introductory vignette to walk you through a simple analysis using the example data.
-For debugging purposes, private functions can be accessed with RST:::problem_function().

 ## Thanks!
 Thanks for checking out the RST package.
 I hope you find it useful in your spatiotemporal modeling!
 Please feel free to give feedback on bugs, ways to make the package more accessible to use, and features you'd like to see added to the package.